 Effective June 1, 2008, the Company adopted the Accounting Standards Board's ("AcSB") replacement of Section 1506, Accounting Changes.
 The new standard allows for voluntary changes in accounting policy only when they result in the financial statements providing reliable and more relevant information; requires changes in accounting policy to be applied retrospectively unless doing so is impracticable; requires prior period errors to be corrected retrospectively; and calls for enhanced disclosures about the effects of changes in accounting policies, estimates and errors on the financial statements.
-The adoption of this standard did not have any impact on the Company's financial statements during the three-month period ended August 31, 2008.
+The adoption of this standard did not have any impact on the Company's financial statements during the three and nine month periods ended February 28, 2009.